Why choose this course

 Local and international companies from the language industry who have an active interest in Surrey graduates come to our Centre for Translation Studies.
 They explain what current and future opportunities they have, providing a chance for you to engage with them directly and kick-start your career in an informal, friendly atmosphere.

-Our emphasis on professional development means that you will be well equipped to begin work as a freelancer, in-house interpreter, interpreting services manager or as an interpreting technology co-ordinator at international organisations, government bodies, universities and private companies.
+Our emphasis on professional development means that you'll be well equipped to begin work as a freelancer, in-house interpreter, interpreting services manager or as an interpreting technology co-ordinator at international organisations, government bodies, universities and private companies.

 The language services industry continues to grow despite a challenging international economic climate.
-Globalisation and technological innovation open up new markets and create novel demands for multilingual interpreting services to exchange knowledge and communicate with clients.
-As an MA Interpreting graduate and qualified language professional, you will be able to take advantage of global employment opportunities.
+Globalisation and technological innovation open new markets and create novel demands for multilingual interpreting services to exchange knowledge and communicate with clients.
+As an MA Interpreting graduate and qualified language professional, you'll be able to take advantage of global employment opportunities.

 Academic year structure